 … to inform the expansion of family strengthening and early childhood supports.

 In its recommendations for the State Master Plan on Early Learning and Care, the First 5 Association identified the Strong Start Index as a key tool for determining assets and inequities for young children in California.
+In fact, it is a critical component of the California Department of Social Services (CDSS) childcare funding formula used to inform its funding allocation for childcare.

 … to assess need for and availability of resources, such as home visiting.